malak-crypto/EEG-To-Text/README.md

 You can change which language model is used (we used LLaMa 2 during experiments), but results will vary depending on the model and prompts.
 The exact structure of `reconstruct.py` may also differ.

+This reconstruction step was inspired by the repository by Hamza Amrani: https://github.com/hamzaamrani/EEG-to-Text-Decoding/tree/main

 Feedback and contributions are welcome!